 I often shy away from the classic me, myself and I type of subject whenever I write stories, and I have created several.
-When I opt to consider this rarity, I will deliberately choose to zero in, at which I deem compelling or insightful.
+When I opt to consider this rarity, I will deliberately choose to zero in, on what I deem compelling or insightful.

 A handful of times, this half-century of existence of my life had been put in peril.
 I vividly remember the childhood of August of 1976, when the entire family fled and took refuge on higher ground as the vast flood swallowed our house by the raging current of the Pampanga River.
-This was followed by a 3am call in 2011, that the entire family in the Philippines is marooned at the rooftop.
-An ordeal for almost a week with no sleep, assisting my village remotely and simultaneously concerned as father is experiencing hypothermia and mother's high blood pressure is unstable.
+This was followed by a 3 am call in 2011, that the entire family in the Philippines is marooned on the rooftop.
+An ordeal for almost a week with no sleep, assisting my village remotely and simultaneously being concerned as my father is experiencing hypothermia and my mother's high blood pressure is unstable.

 Life is full of surprises.
 In 2015, the occasional crippleness invited a company.
 It started with a load of whiplash on the first.
 Then numbness and entire body pains on the second.
 Now put them all together with an ambulance ride to the emergency on the third.
 None of them is my fault, yet, the three consecutive motor vehicle accidents all happened in one year, resulting in now permanent disability.
 As my physician put it in numbing terms, this is going downhill spiral from here on.

-While I was trying to recover from what I presumed was the usual flu, cough and fever, I heard from the news that the staff of the dental clinic I recently visited, also attended a conference where there were cases of positive from the virus.
-Coincidentally, my condition stays the same without a sign of relief despite the twice a day home remedies and a litre of homemade concoction against them.
+While I was trying to recover from what I presumed was the usual flu, cough and fever, I heard from the news that the staff of the dental clinic I recently visited, also attended a conference where there were cases positive for the virus.
+Coincidentally, my condition stays the same without a sign of relief despite the twice-a-day home remedies and a litre of homemade concoctions against them.
 This news is unsettling for at least 2 weeks.
 I have been protective of the public and have practiced self-isolation, despite the challenge of living alone, and the nearest family lives in Los Angeles.

 At this point, I just concentrated more on spiritual nourishment than anything else to sustain me emotionally.
-I tried keeping my mind occupied as the physical body has weakened by the day.
-Time became a valuable commodity, Countless times of devotion and meditations during those short period of waking hours, I listed songs and created videos of my favourite gospel music.
+I tried keeping my mind occupied as my physical body weakened by the day.
+Time became a valuable commodity, After Countless times of devotion and meditations during those short periods of waking hours, I listed songs and created videos of my favourite gospel music.

 Mid-April, after six solid weeks of being mostly bedridden, I sought medical advice from 811.
 I was asked to take the COVID-19 swab test immediately, and every day a nurse followed up.
 My general physician got a hold of me, and I was told I had suffered long enough from bronchitis/pneumonia and immediately prescribed antibiotics.
 After a few days, my test came with a negative result around the third week.
 I finally was able to breathe, although still recovering from the viral effects of bronchitis/pneumonia.

-When I thought I was well on the way to recovery, a twist on the turn of events shook me to my core.
-April 25th, 6pm MST, I was told by my landlady someone will occupy the vacant site of the 2-bedroom basement I am renting.
-I gave the 24-year old girl the house tour and more than a load of how to practice hygiene and sanitation, mainly if she ever goes out as my vulnerable condition is totally immunocompromised after over 6 weeks.
+When I thought I was well on the way to recovery, a twist in the turn of events shook me to my core.
+April 25th, 6 pm MST, I was told by my landlady someone will occupy the vacant site of the 2-bedroom basement I am renting.
+I gave the 24-year-old girl the house tour and more than a load of how to practice hygiene and sanitation, mainly if she ever goes out as my vulnerable condition is immunocompromised after over 6 weeks.
 She sent me a message that she borrowed a glass from the cupboard—no big deal.

 The next day, as I continued the how-to of all outside purchases and products, she suddenly blurted that she was also waiting for her COVID-19 test.
 As I wondered, I asked her.
 The bomb!
-She escaped her quarantine place, as her boyfriend, who she is living with, is tested positive of COVID-19, and few other roommates were all positive as they have been in contact with his boyfriend as well!
+She escaped her quarantine place, as her boyfriend, who she is living with, tested positive for COVID-19, and a few other roommates were all positive as they have been in contact with her boyfriend as well!

-I felt so helpless at this point and still in shock how I ended up in this situation.
-On the 10th-day when the (for the 5th times) final period of required quarantine is achieved, I referred myself back to 811 and had reassessment done.
+I felt so helpless at this point and still in shock at how I ended up in this situation.
+On the 10th day when the (for the 5th time) final period of required quarantine is achieved, I referred myself back to 811 and had a reassessment done.

 I ended up at an Airdrie hotel for emergency shelter just in case 811 may still want to get hold of me or if my situation worsened.
 I stayed, for another week of isolation, while recovering.
 Then off to Edmonton with 2 days of rest while harnessing more energy to drive.
 I finally arrived at my 2nd cousin's place in Fox Creek on May the 9th.
 He gave me a place to stay by myself, so I can recuperate from all the physical and emotional ordeals I just went through.

-May 22nd, Calgary is now on the first phase relaunch, and everyone is eager to go outside.
+May 22nd, Calgary is now on the first phase of relaunch, and everyone is eager to go outside.
 I am 70% better but not fully recovered.
-I developed the patience while consciously on a more profound spiritual journey.
-I unceasingly connected myself to those that matter most to me and I to them.
+I developed patience while consciously on a more profound spiritual journey.
+I unceasingly connected myself to those that matter most to me.